ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> NOTE: derived from [@?RFC3375] 3.1 [7]

-**R6.5** RPP MUST provide services for the client to assure a re-tried transaction is executed only once if a request has been terminated or timed out before complete response has been received by the client (idempotency).
+**R6.5** RPP MUST provide services for the client to assure a re-tried operation changing resource state is executed only once if a request has been terminated or timed out before complete response has been received by the client (idempotency).

 A> NOTE: derived from [@?RFC3375] 3.1 [8]